UPDATED 6th July 2020

 c) INDEPENDENT PROPERTIES: This means houses, villas, fincas etc that are independent and not part of any community or complex.
 Theoretically, it is possible to apply for a licence to rent such properties to tourists, although practically it is not always that easy (explained further below).

-d) VIVIENDA VACACIONAL: This is a tourist rental status (marked by a “V.V.” plaque, which is granted to apartments or independent houses that either have no community, or where there is a community, but it has no written rule against tourist letting.
+d) VIVIENDA VACACIONAL: This is a tourist rental status (marked by a “V.V.” plaque, which is granted to apartments or independent houses that either have no community, or where there is a community, it has not appointed a ‘sole agent’, nor has any written rule in its statutes against tourist letting.
 Contrary to popular rumour, it is NOT available for the vast majority of apartment complexes in Tenerife, either because the community has expressly forbidden tourist letting (residential complexes), or all owners are legally obliged to use the sole rental agent (tourist complexes).
 So this V.V. category is only available to independent houses/villas, or to apartment complexes that have not expressly forbidden tourist lettings (very rare).
 There are also instances of owners applying for ‘VV’ licences illegally by failing to declare that their community actually prohibits tourist letting (failure to declare correctly is now a criminal offence).

 Background to the current Tourist Rental Laws